 - Collapsible Equipment: Look for foldup benches, compact bikes, or resistance bands over bulky machines.
 These tuck away fast and keep your living space feeling open.

-Tips for Tiny Gyms: Organization, Motivation, and Easy Upgrades
+Tips for Small Gyms: Organization, Motivation, and Easy Upgrades

 - Have a home for everything: Shelves, baskets, or bins keep things quick to grab and easy to hide away.
 Small rolling carts can also work wonders for equipment storage and mobility.